PythonSkiddie/PyChat/README.md

 # PyChat
 A simple chat server and client written in Python

-I'm currently rewriting the server code to have admin commands, and the client code needs to be changed as well to work with the commands
+The server code is currently being rewritten to have admin commands and other changes, and the client code needs to be changed as well to work with the commands